School Zone Accidents – Causes and Statistics

 We’re There When You Need Us

 Over a hundred children are killed in school zones every year.
 This statistic is sobering for many families who trust that their children will be safe on their way to and from school.
 At Rainwater, Holt, & Sexton, we believe that even one child that is killed in a school zone is too many.
-Children have a right to go to school without fear of being injured or killed at a bus stop, while exiting their bus, or while walking to school with their friends.
+Children in Little Rock and beyond have a right to go to school without fear of being injured or killed at a bus stop, while exiting their bus, or while walking across a school crossing with their friends.
 When distracted drivers or reckless drivers don’t take the time to consider your child’s life, they can and should be held accountable.

-If your child was injured in a school zone accident, we believe in holding them responsible for their crimes and for the harm they’ve caused your child.
-No matter where you live, our attorneys are ready to assist you.
-With six offices in Arkansas and Tennessee—Little Rock, Fayetteville, Conway, Hot Springs, Bryant and Memphis—our car accident lawyers are easily accessible from the moment you are injured.
-Contact Rainwater, Holt & Sexton Injury Lawyers today.
+If your child was injured in a school zone accident, our law firm believes in holding them responsible for their crimes and for the harm they’ve caused your child.
+No matter where you live, our personal injury attorneys are ready to assist you.
+With seven offices in Arkansas and Tennessee—Little Rock, Springdale, Conway, Bryant, Hot Springs, Jacksonville, and Memphis—our car accident lawyers are easily accessible from the moment you are injured.